 Check the free chlorine levels in your swimming pool frequently, at least once a week, during the summer and adjust your chlorinator accordingly if you need to increase the chlorine levels.

 These quick and easy tips should ensure you avoid the most common salt water chlorinator problems.
-As always, if you need any help or advice why not call in and see us at our store in Salisbury or give us a call on 07 3277 2554.
+As always, if you need any help or advice why not call in and see us at our store in Rocklea or give us a call on 07 3277 2554.

 Subscribe To Our Newsletter For Regular Pool Chlorinator Tips And Advice